Skip to content

 FDA and Veterinary Parasitics

 However, if a flea and tick product is ingested (not used topically), it will be regulated by the Food and Drug Administration – Center for Veterinary Medicine.
 Why? because this type of product requires metabolism or chemical reaction within the body to achieve the effect on the fleas and/or ticks.
 As such, oral veterinary ectoparasitics are considered veterinary drugs (veterinary pharmaceuticals).
-One example is fluralaner, considered a parasitic by the FDA-CVM (FOIA Summary).
+One example is fluralaner, considered a parasitic by the FDA-CVM and regulated as a drug product.